Bruce Grove Cinema

 No one has favorited this theater yet

-The Bruce Grove Cinema was an imposing building located on Bruce Grove, across the street from Bruce Grove railway station in the centre of the north London suburb of Tottenham.
+Located in the north London district of Tottenham.
+The Bruce Grove Cinema was an imposing building located on Bruce Grove, across the street from Bruce Grove railway station.
 It opened on 14th July 1921 with Douglas Fairbanks in “The Mark of Zorro” and Ray Berger in “Cupid Hires a Taxi Cab”.
 It was operated by the independent Tottenham Cinema and Entertainment Co.
 Ltd.

 Designed by local architect Charles E. Blackbourn, who had offices in High Road Tottenham and Old Street, it was built by Knight & Sons.
 The corner entrance was dominated by a large domed tower and was illuminated at night by hundreds of light bulbs.
 There was also a large ballroom built adjacent along Bruce Grove and there was a car park at the rear.